 Once your team has agreed on a top choice, extend your offer.
 If they accept, the recruitment process transitions to the onboarding process.

 After the recruitment process has been completed and a candidate is successfully hired, they need to be properly onboarded and trained so they can quickly get started.
-Onboarding and training involves the explanation of benefits, duties, and processes, as well as setting up credentials for software, providing needed hardware, and meeting other employees.
-[Learn more about how to properly manage employee onboarding and training.]
+Onboarding and training involve the explanation of benefits, duties, and processes, as well as setting up credentials for software, providing needed hardware, and meeting other employees.
+[Learn more about how to create an employee handbook]

 While many businesses are tempted to use a jobs board to pull in applications, this untargeted approach could result in a flurry of unqualified applicants.